atk4/dsql/docs/overview.rst

 The recommended way to install DSQL is with
 `Composer <http://getcomposer.org>`_.
-Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.
+Composer is a dependency management tool for PHP that allows you to declare the dependencies your project has and it automatically installs them into your project.

 .. code-block:: bash